Flight-Free-UK/flight_free_uk_website/source/posts_travel/nc500-by-public-transport.html.markdown

 T﻿he [Rapsons bus](https://www.rapsonshighland.com/route-809) travels from Drumbeg to Ullapool Mon-Fri.
 The main route is Lochinver to Ullapool, but pick-ups are possible from Drumbeg/Achmelvich if requested by 1700 the previous day.
 It's an early start – the bus leaves Drumbeg at 0650.

-**707 bus** (westerbus) **Ullapool to Gairloch** dep 1312 arr 1500 **Thursdays** only.

-Day 8 (Thursday) Ullapool to Gairloch
+##### Day 8 (Thursday) Ullapool to Gairloch

+H﻿ere we have another bus that only runs once a week: the [707 Westerbus](https://www.mackenziemaclennan.co.uk/westerbus/) from Ullapool to Gairloch, which departs Ullapool at 1312 and arrives in Gairloch at 1500 on Thursdays only.

+S﻿pend the morning enjoying the harbour town of Ullapool, and finish the day with a delightful walk around the bay at Gairloch.

+##### Day 9 (Friday) Gairloch to Shieldaig

-Gairloch to Kinlochewe: bus 700a Tuesday & Sat, 711 Wednesday
+T﻿wo buses run from Gairloch to Kinlochewe: the 700a on Tuesday & Sat, and the 711 on Wednesday.

-Day 9 (Friday) Gairloch to Shieldaig

-**Gairloch to Shieldaig: bus 705**.
-Takes just over an hour. <https://appassets.mvtdev.com/map/41/l/402/28754645.pdf> **One departure per day M-F.** School bus.
-Check in advance.
+B﻿ut if you want to get a bit further, it might be possible to board the [705 line](https://appassets.mvtdev.com/map/41/l/402/28754645.pdf), a school bus that runs once a day Monday-Friday.
+It's wise to check in advance.
 1315 dep

-702 bus run by DMK Motors from Annat to Shieldaig <https://bustimes.org/services/702-strathcarron-shieldaig-or-torridon>

-(or go the other way round: stay on the bus from Gairloch to Achnasheen, then train to Strathcarron,  then to Annat on DMK MOtors)
+[DMK Motors](https://bustimes.org/services/702-strathcarron-shieldaig-or-torridon) runs services between Annat and Shieldaig, which could also be an option, but this misses out the stretch from Kinlochewe to Annat.
+An alternative, inland route means staying on the Gairloch-Kinlochewe bus [](https://bustimes.org/services/702-strathcarron-shieldaig-or-torridon)to Achnasheen, then taking a Scotrail train to Strathcarron, then coming back up to Annat using DMK Motors.

-Postbus from Shieldaig to Applecross M-S one a day  <https://web-cdn.org/s/1464/file/local%20info/local%20transport%20info.pdf>

-Day 10 (Saturday) Shieldaig to Applecross
+##### Day 10 (Saturday) Shieldaig to Applecross

 **Bus 704 Shieldaig to Applecross**.
 (Lochcarron Garage) Monday and **Saturday**.
 1715-1815.
 Book ahead. <https://www.lochcarrongarage.co.uk/bus>